roguione/Corrupted-Checkers/README.md

 ### To lengthen game play and test OG, try and let him make the winning move, its harder to loose than to win

+#### For the ones who dont know who OG OOOG is or where the ref come from.
+- Damon : Craig and Day-Day.

+- Day-Day : Ohh...

+- Damon : Just the n&^%%S I need to see.

+- Craig Jones : Yo, yo... what's up O.G.
+Triple O.G...
+O.G. triple... triple O.G.?

 # Play Here ## ['OG's HOUSE'](https://roguione.github.io/JS-Game-Proj/main.html) ## Open in a New Tab

 ### Thank You